1jour1vin

 About the wine:

-The freshness of its vegetal notes, hints of blond tobacco, blackcurrant, earthy undertones, and gentle spices.
-Here is a brief—though obviously expandable—summary of Issan’s bouquet.
+The freshness of vegetal nuances, notes of blond tobacco, blackcurrant, earthy undertones, and sweet spices.
+Here is a summary—which can, of course, be expanded upon—of Issan’s bouquet.
 “Vegetal” because we must finally embrace this natural and apt term.
 Of course, it stirs up some controversy, but it smells wonderful… isn’t that what matters most?
 Add to that the sweetness on the palate, a certain density, an acidic structure that enhances the finish, and silky tannins… and you get this very elegant, refined, and compelling Margaux.
-We didn’t focus on charm, but that doesn’t mean we didn’t make use of it; in the end, it’s the freshness that wins out.
+They didn’t set out to be charming, but that doesn’t mean they aren’t; in the end, it’s the freshness that wins the day.
 Bravo!
 2026–2045

 Jean-Marc Quarin